lv042/Weather-Wizard/docs/embedded_device.md

 3v3: Dieser Pin ist die 3,3-V-Stromversorgung für die Platine und wird zur Versorgung externer Geräte verwendet, die an die Platine angeschlossen sind.

-## Timeline
-- On the 20.
-February I tried to connect the DHT and the display -> I got the DHT working after some time but the display didn't work.
-I tried to connect the display to the D1 mini and the Arduino Uno but it didn't work.
-One of the tutors said its broken.

 ## Wiring diagram